Guide to the Sonoma Valley

 You’ll find more than two dozen wine tasting rooms within walking distance of the Sonoma Plaza, and even more in wineries located just a short distance away.

 On the Plaza, enjoy a complimentary tasting at Highway 12 Vineyards & Winery, which shares its space with an intriguing home goods store.
 And you’ll find more tasting opportunities just a few steps away, in almost any direction.
+For details, read Wine Tasting at the Sonoma Plaza.

 Several historic wineries lie a bit east of the Plaza.
 In business for more than 100 years, Sebastiani Vineyards & Winery crafts small lots of super-premium Sonoma County wines.
 Founded in 1857, Buena Vista Winery is California’s oldest premium winery, and offers tastings and tours of its historic wine cellars.